Appdynamics/websphere-mq-monitoring-extension/README.md

 ### SSL Support
 1. Configure the IBM SSL Cipher Suite in the config.yml.
     Note that, to use some CipherSuites the unrestricted policy needs to be configured in JRE.
 Please visit [this link](http://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.security.component.80.doc/security-component/sdkpolicyfiles.html
     ) for more details.
-For Oracle JRE, please update with [JCE Unlimited Strength Jurisdiction Policy](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)
+For Oracle JRE, please update with [JCE Unlimited Strength Jurisdiction Policy](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
+The download includes a readme file with instructions on how to apply these files to JRE

 2. Please add the following JVM arguments to the MA start up command or script.

     ```-Dcom.ibm.mq.cfg.useIBMCipherMappings=false```  (If you are using IBM Cipher Suites, set the flag to true.
 Please visit [this link](http://www.ibm.com/support/knowledgecenter/SSFKSJ_8.0.0/com.ibm.mq.dev.doc/q113210_.htm) for more details.
     )
 3. To configure SSL, the MA's trust store and keystore needs to be setup with the JKS filepath.
-They can be passed either as Machine Agent JVM arguments or configured in config.yml (sslConnection)
+They can be passed either as Machine Agent JVM arguments or configured in config.yml (sslConnection) <br />

     a.
 Machine Agent JVM arguments as follows:

     ```-Djavax.net.ssl.trustStore=<PATH_TO_JKS_FILE>```<br />